 My approach to teaching Judo is to plant the seeds, nurture them, and then emphasize patience, for quality takes time:

+"I really love practicing and teaching Judo.
+Come and visit my classes anytime.
 Some of my Judo achievements are listed below, but I am still working on improving my understanding of Judo by studying and attending classes every week."

 "It has been said that a person may have ten years of experience, or one year of experience repeated ten times."